stephskardal/fabric-swatches/README.md

 You may use this data as you'd like, per the pending MIT License.

+## Contributing

+If you would like to modify or contribute, please feel free to reach out to me at [stephskardal@gmail.com](mailto:stephskardal@gmail.com)

 ## License

 Pending: This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details